 John is a self-taught permaculture expert.
 He is an excellent teacher and workshop leader for all ages.
 He also provides private consultations to land owners interested in transforming their property into a permaculture paradise.
 John was formally trained as a horticulturist at the Ohio State University.
 He has worked with community gardens and faith-based institutions.
 He knows from experience how to grow food in anything: tiny inner-city plot, a windowsill, hidden public spaces, on acres and acres of rural land, etc. He is a master seed saver, plant-identifier, creative-thinker, and dreamer.
 He was born and raised in Jefferson, OH.

-Stephanie's skills lie in grassroots community organizing, and teaching small hands-on workshops.
-She seeks partnerships with organizations and individuals so she can share the benefits of nature with others.
-She wants to bring nourishing food to those who need it most.
-She also wishes to share nature's therapeutic power with individuals struggling for meaning.
-Steph came to farming only recently, after spending years in the nonprofit sector, academia, and office environments in general.
-She has always kept a garden, even when it was all containers.
+Stephanie’s skills lie in grassroots community organizing, teaching small hands-on workshops, and making things.
+She seeks partnerships with groups and people.
+She wishes to share nature’s therapeutic power with individuals struggling for meaning.
+She also loves teaching how to build and creatively construct!
+Steph came to farming after spending years in the nonprofit sector, academia, and office environments in general.
+Thanks to her mother, she always kept a garden.
 When Steph began working for vegetable farmers, she discovered it was the only activity she found completely fulfilling – healing, nourishing, and brimming with wonder.
-She is from the Kanawha valley of West Virginia.
+She also loves learning and teaching natural building methods, as well as use of power tools!
+Steph is from the Kanawha valley of West Virginia.

 Steph moved with John back to his childhood home in Jefferson, OH, on October 15, 2014, so they could realize their dreams of teaching permaculture on family land.
 Farming is their way of constructing the world they want to see, and they really hope others jump on board to help make that world happen!